Notes on Derived Geometric Formulations in Physics: Derived formulation of field theories

 \section{Derived formulation of field theories}

-Together with the \textit{derived} interpretation of a classical field theory outlined in \cite{Cosv2}, one can employ a number of mathematical techniques and notions naturally appear in derived algebraic geometry.
-For instance, we may consider a classical field theory as the study of \textit{the derived critical locus} (\cite{Vezz}, \cite{Calaque}) of the action functional since it can be considered as a formal moduli problem in the sense indicated above.
-Indeed, passing to the \textit{derived} moduli space of solutions corresponds to Batalin-Vilkovisky formalism for a classical field theory which will be briefly discussed below.
-In derived algebraic geometry, any formal moduli problem arising as the derived critical locus admits a symplectic structure of cohomological degree $ -1 $. (cf. \cite{Calaque}) This observation is crucial and it ensures the existence of a symplectic structure on the space $ Obs^{\textit{cl}} $ of classical observables.
-In the language of derived algebraic geometry, therefore, we have the following definition (\cite{Cosv2} ch.
-3): \begin{quote} \begin{definition} \textit{A (perturbative) classical field theory} is a formal elliptic moduli problem equipped with a symplectic form of cohomological degree $ -1 $. \end{definition} \end{quote} Equivalently, one has the following definition: \begin{quote} \begin{definition} (\cite{Cos2} Appendix, \cite{Cosv2} ch.
-3) Let $M$ be the space of fields (e.g. a finite dimensional smooth manifold, algebraic variety or a smooth scheme) for some base manifold $X$, i.e. $ M:=\mathbb{F}_{X}$, and $\mathcal{S}: M \rightarrow k$ a smooth action functional on $M$. \textit{\textbf{A (perturbative) classical field theory}} is a sheaf of \textit{derived stack} (of \textit{the derived critical locus} $ dcrit(\mathcal{S}) $ of the action functional $\mathcal{S}$) on $M$ equipped with a symplectic form of cohomological degree $ -1 $. \end{definition} \end{quote}
+Using the \textit{derived} interpretation of a classical field theory , one can employ a number of mathematical techniques and notions naturally appear in derived algebraic geometry.
+For instance, we may consider a classical field theory as a study of the \textit{derived critical locus} \cite{Joyce2, Vezz} of the action functional since it can be considered as a formal moduli problem in the sense indicated above.
+Indeed, passing to the \textit{derived} moduli space of solutions corresponds to Batalin-Vilkovisky formalism for classical field theories \cite{Calaque}.

+In derived algebraic geometry, any formal moduli problem arising as the derived critical locus admits a $ -1 $-shifted symplectic structure \cite{Calaque,PTVV,Vezz}.
+This observation is crucial and it ensures the existence of a symplectic structure on the space $ Obs^{\textit{cl}} $ of classical observables.
+In the language of derived algebraic geometry, therefore, we have the following definition (Appendix of \cite{Cos2}, Chapter 3 of \cite{Cosv2}): \begin{definition} Given $(M, F_M, S, G)$, where $F_M$ denotes the space of fields on some base manifold $M$, $\mathcal{S}$ is a smooth action functional on $F_M$, and $G$ is a certain symmetry group acting on $F_M$, then we define a \emph{\textbf{(perturbative) classical field theory}} on $M$ to be a sheaf of \textit{derived stacks} (of the \textit{derived critical locus} $ dcrit(\mathcal{S})$) with a symplectic form of degree $ -1 $. \end{definition}